marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/README.md

 The ML model utilized in the labs  is a multi-class classifier that predicts the type of  forest cover from cartographic data.
 The model is trained on the [Covertype Data Set](/datasets/covertype/README.md) dataset.

 ## Summary of lab exercises
-### Lab 01 - Using custom containers with AI Platform Training
+### Lab-01 - Using custom containers with AI Platform Training
 In this lab, you will develop, package as a docker image, and run on AI Platform Training a training application that builds a **scikit-learn** classifier.
 The goal of this lab is to understand and codify the steps of the machine learning workflow that will be orchestrated by the continuous training pipeline.

-### Lab 02 - Orchestrating model training and deployment with Kubeflow Pipelines and Cloud AI Platform
+### Lab-02 - Orchestrating model training and deployment with Kubeflow Pipelines and Cloud AI Platform
 In this lab, you will author, deploy, and run a **Kubeflow Pipelines (KFP)** pipeline that automates ML workflow steps you experminted with in the first lab.

-### Lab 03 - CI/CD for a KFP pipeline
+### Lab-03 - CI/CD for a KFP pipeline
 In this lab, you will walk through authoring of a **Cloud Build** CI/CD workflow that automates the process of building and deploying of the KFP pipeline authored in the second lab.
 You will also integrate the **Cloud Build** workflow with **GitHub**.

 ## Lab setup